developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 4. Network Access Requirements:
    * If required, open incoming and outgoing ports for communication between server and mobile devices through the server firewall.
 The default ports used are:
-        * Data Port 8080 for Device Tracker client to register and upload battery data
+        * Data Port 8080 for Device Tracker client to register and transmit device data
         * Web Portal Port 8443 for accessing Device Tracker web portal
    * If required, perform DNS setup to add server IP address to the DNS server.